- Height: 17-18 inches

 - Temperament: Playful, loving, easygoing, calm

 The Keeshond is a wonderful dog that is known by many names including the Foxdog, Wolfspitz, Dutch Keeshond, Dutch Barge Dog, Chien Loup, Laughing Dutchman and Smiling Dutchman.
-Whatever you prefer to refer to him as, the Keeshond is a simply wonderful companion for many people.
+Whatever you prefer to refer to him as, this dog is a simply wonderful companion for many people.

 His face makes the Keeshond look different from other breeds of dog.
 The Keeshond’s expressive face and markings that give him the appearance of wearing glasses are remarkable.
 He is a sweet fellow and makes a great addition to many households.
 Please continue reading to learn more about the Keeshond.